Triangle-Elm/elm-starter-projects/README.md

 # Elm Starter Projects

 This is a small collection of basic apps written in Elm.
-They're intended to be a seeds for getting started with Elm, or exploring new concepts in the langauge.
+They're intended to be seeds for getting started with Elm, or exploring new concepts in the langauge.
 They're all intentionally a bit incomplete or simple to encourage additions and experimentation.